Progressives Demand Support for Wealth Tax for 2028 Presidential Candidates

-A wealth tax is becoming a major issue in the 2028 Democrat primaries.
+A wealth tax is becoming a major issue in the 2028 Democratic primaries.

 But moderates in the Democratic Party have argued such taxes are anti-business, legally unfeasible, and too often pitched as addressing wealth inequality rather than using the revenue to expand benefits.